 The Valley Gardens, situated on the north side of the Lake, are an attraction in themselves, and offer a range of botanical gardens which I think easily compete with Kew Gardens, especially as it’s for free!

 What’s more?
 A man-made cascade waterfall, a huge totem pole gifted from Canada and the ancient ruins of a Roman City that was ‘gifted’ to the Prince Regent.
+It’s also where they filmed scenes for two Harry Potter films: the Prisoner of Azkaban and the Goblet of Fire.

 Virginia Water Lake is part of Great Windsor Park in Surrey.
 Trains from Waterloo whisk you there in 40 minutes, while it’s only 25 minutes from Clapham Junction.
 From Virginia Water Station to the Lake itself is another 25 minute walk.